Frequently Asked Questions

 When is the selection exam?

-The selection exam for the 2013-14 academic year will be administered at various locations around the U.S. on Friday, February 8, 2013 and abroad on Wednesday, February 6, 2013.
-Please note, it is your responsibility to know the date of the exam and to be in contact with your proctor in regards to any details.
+The selection exam will be administered at various locations around the U.S. and abroad starting at 9 AM your local time.
+The exam is coordinated based on being administered from a stateside or international location, please refer to the CASA Proficiency Exam page for specific information about the dates and exam content.
+Please keep in mind, it is the applicant's responsibility to know the date of the exam and to be in contact with the designated proctor in regards to any details.

 When is the oral interview?